-In searching for new pumpkin recipes to try, I came across a pumpkin muffin recipe from Cooking with my Kid, declaring it the “best ever pumpkin muffins.”
-So of course, I had to check out the recipe.
+In searching for new pumpkin recipes to try, I came across a pumpkin muffins recipe from Cooking with My Kid, declaring it the “best ever pumpkin muffins.”
+So, of course, I had to check out the recipe and I played around with it.

 - 1 1/2 cups flour